 PSY 425 Psychology Internship

 A program that provides upper-division psychology students with professionally supervised practical experience in the application of psychological principles and techniques in the areas of counseling, teaching, research, and community health.
 Prerequisites: Junior or senior status and consent of the Psychology Department.
-Both semesters.
+Each semester.

-PSY 486 Independent Research or Teaching in Psychology 1-3 Cr
+PSY 486 Independent Research in Psychology 1–3 Cr

-Individualized instruction course through which a student engages in either research on a topic chosen in conjunction with a psychology department faculty member or teaching/tutoring general psychology students under the supervision of the psychology department.
-Weekly conferences with supervising faculty are required.
-Credits are variable for the research option.
-Tutoring/Teaching students will register for 1 credit.
-Research option offered both semesters.
-Teaching option offered spring semester only.
-Prerequisite: PSY 307.
+This is an individualized instruction course through which a student engages in advanced research on a topic chosen in conjunction with a psychology department faculty member.
+Weekly conferences with the supervising faculty member are required.
+Credits are variable.
+Prerequisite: Instructor permission required.
+Each semester.